 - Reduce the possibility for late competitive business requirements by proactively searching for these requirements during earlier stages of the implementation.
 This will require a competent understanding of business processes, their key results, and how they can be competitive.

-- Maintain a business solution modeling environment to quickly determine how the differentiated requirement can be addressed.
+Maintain a business solution modeling (a.k.a. prototyping) environment to quickly determine how the differentiated requirement can be addressed.
 Business solution modeling will enable simulations on how the three components of a business solution could support the competitive requirement.
-The simulation may take several iterations.

 - Plan for this scenario to happen.
 Let me restate that the scope for an ERP implementation is based upon a point in time solution.
 This scenario should be formally listed as a risk and managed as such.
 This scenario is almost a certainty for a revenue-generating business process (ex.
 Order to Cash) given the external competitive forces at work.